Karen Translator

 What Is the Karen Language?

-Use the tool above to convert English text into Karen writing or to decode Karen phrases back into English.
-For another living indigenous language with its own distinct writing system, the Navajo Translator covers the language of the Navajo Nation.
+Use the tool above to turn English into Karen writing or read short Karen phrases back in English.
+For another living language with its own writing system, the Navajo Translator covers Dine Bizaad.

 1. Type or paste English text into the left box